samanthashleyrose/LeeQuotes.com/README.md

 ## Usage

 Navigating LeeQuotes.com is straightforward.
-Simply follow the on-screen instructions and click on the Magic 8 Ball image.
-The Magic 8 Ball will shake, revealing a quote that will slowly appear.
+Click on the Magic 8 Ball image which will then shake, slowly revealing a quote.
 You may shake the Magic 8 Ball repeatedly to reveal new quotes at random.

 See the [Features](#features) section to discover the "Click to see full quote list" button and its functionality.